apideck-libraries/portman/README.md

 ![Documentation Pipeline](https://github.com/apideck-libraries/portman/blob/main/docs/img/Postman-automation-2.png)

-2. Goto the root folder `TODO`
+2. Goto the root folder of your project

-3. Copy `./env-Postman-example` as `.env-Postman` TODO
+3. Copy `./env-postman-app-example` as `.env` in the root folder of

-3. Enter you Postman API key in your local `.env-Postman`
+3. Enter you Postman API key in your local `.env`

+It is recommended to put a separate `.env` file lives in the root of your project to hold your `Postman_API_KEY`.
+Do not commit this `.env` in any version systems like GIT, since it contains credentials.

 ### TODO: